Fighting for the democracy we all deserve by securing the right to vote and dismantling barriers to the ballot box

 Once convicted of a felony, many people lose their right to vote.
 In 12 states, returning citizens lose their voting rights indefinitely for certain crimes, face an additional waiting period, or require a pardon in order to gain their right to vote back.
 The over-criminalization of communities of color by law enforcement and the legal system directly leads to disparities in voter access: One in every 13 voting-age African Americans cannot vote.
 These felony disenfranchisement provisions are vestiges of slavery and were adopted after the Civil War to undermine people of color’s power.
 We work with national and state partners to advocate for the restoration of voting rights for people with felony convictions.

-WASHINGTON – Vanita Gupta, president and CEO of The Leadership Conference on Civil and Human Rights, will testify before the House Judiciary Committee today in its hearing on H.R.
-1, the “For the People Act of 2019.”
+WASHINGTON — Maya Wiley, president and CEO of The Leadership Conference on Civil and Human Rights, released the following statement on the 2023 election results:

 Our nation could not have predicted the last two years.
 But instead of cowering to the hateful rhetoric and anti-civil rights policies of the Trump administration, we are raising our voices to defend the America we all deserve.